Co-author: Ellie McLachlan

 What does family health insurance cost?

-Here’s what you can expect to pay for hospital & extras policies during various life stages under a family policy:
+In 2017, these were the average annual premiums for hospital & extras policies during various life stages under a family policy:

 2017 Health Insurance Premiums – Hospital and Extras Packages